Harpsichord92/burger/README.md

 # Eat the Burger!
 Eat-Da-Burger! is a restaurant app that lets users select burgers or sides from a menu that they'd like to eat.

-Whenever a user submits a burger's name, the app will display the burger on the left side of the page -- waiting to be devoured.
+Whenever a user submits a burger's or side's name, the app will display the burger or side on the left side of the page -- waiting to be devoured.

-Each burger in the waiting area also has a Devour it! button.
-When the user clicks it, the burger will move to the right side of the page.
+Each burger or side in the waiting area also has a Devour it! button.
+When the user clicks it, the burger or side will move to the right side of the page.

-The app will store every burger in a database, whether devoured or not.
+The app will store every burger or side in a database, whether devoured or not.

 ## NPM Packages